aimms/user-guide/aimms-ide/Aimms/Options/Project/Math Program Inspector/Math_program_Inspector_-_show_.rst

 **Note**

-*	The MIP Search Tree is not available if dynamic search is used by :ref:`SolverCPLEX` to solve the MIP model.
+*	The MIP Search Tree is only available for CPLEX if the CPLEX option **MIP Search Strategy** is set to 'Apply branch-and-cut'.
 *	The MIP Search Tree is not available if the MIP model is solved by using the procedure :any:`GMP::SolverSession::AsynchronousExecute`.

 **Learn more about**

 *	:ref:`Math Program Inspector <aimmshelp26-Math_Program_Inspector>`
+*	:ref:`option-CPLEX-mip_search_strategy`